 Surrendering to this knowledge has excellent healing potential as you learn to accept the things you cannot change and concentrate on developing healthy habits.

-Stress and Addiction Treatment in Portland
+Stress and Addiction Treatment in Tacoma

 At our treatment center, we want to give you the tools to manage your stress without turning to substance abuse.
 For instance, our yoga therapy program helps clients destress and prepare for evidence-based therapies and other classes.
 These treatments are just one of the skills that you can learn to cope with stress in healthy ways.